cosmos/sdk-tutorials/academy/4-my-own-chain-exer/game-wager-exer.md

 * Who decides on the amount of wagers?
 * Where is a wager recorded?
 * Is there any desirable atomicity of actions?
-* At what junctures do you need to handle payments, refunds and wins?
+* At what junctures do you need to handle payments, refunds, and wins?
 * Are there errors to report back?
 * What event should you emit?